-Anthropology 111: Anthropology, Culture, Globalization
+Anthropology, Culture, Globalization

-Anthropology 301/501/601: History and Theory of Anthropology
+History and Theory of Anthropology

 Race and Ethnicity

 This class explores the culture and political economy of the contemporary United States with a particular focus on citizenship.
 “Citizenship” is a term that is used often in politics, media, and day-to-day life but where did it come from?
 What is the definition of a worthy or unworthy citizen?
 Who or what influences this definition and how?
 More specifically, how does citizenship status shape access to resources in the United States (e.g. social services, education, employment, and housing), political clout, and respect?
-To answer these questions, this class will address the ways in which anthropology contributes to understanding different social groups, communities, regions and social and political institutions in the United States.
-We will examine the ways in which anthropologists study complex public policy issues such as poverty and economic insecurity, immigration, the changing labor force, environmental issues, and inequality.
-Finally, we will learn how anthropological tools and frameworks give us a firmer grip on the complex questions facing us as a nation.
+To answer these questions, this class addresses the ways in which anthropology contributes to understanding different social groups, communities, regions and social and political institutions in the United States.
+We examine how anthropologists study (and sometimes influence) complex public policy issues like poverty, imprisonment, education, immigration, the labor force, religion, and the environment.

 The goal of this course is to look at the ways in which urban anthropologists work – theoretically and methodologically – in order to understand the interaction between structural forces and culturally produced meaning and action on the ground.
 We will do this by studying a variety of cities across the globe, including Muncie.
 The course is organized around exploring: 1) structural frameworks for contextualizing cities; 2) “top-down” and “bottom-up” strategies for analysis of cities and urban populations (looking at more powerful and less powerful actors); and 3) current themes of the sub-field including: urban communities, space and place as structured by the state and market, urban politics of poverty, race, and gender; global cities and processes of migration and globalization; and trends in urban planning and architecture as an anthropological concern.
 The course requires students to participate in a small-scale ethnographic project, using Muncie as an urban field site, to illuminate these patterns and themes.